harringtonah/harringtonah/README.md

 - Generating barcode sequence data from expertly-identified fungal specimens.
 - Improving reference databases and being cautious when using barcode sequence data alone to identify or classify fungal sequences.
 - Investing in and valuing traditional taxonomic approaches.
-- Being overwhelmed by the scale of unknown diversity in the Pezizomycotina.
+- Being overwhelmed by the scale of unknown diversity in the Ascomycota.